Highest warning level declared: Indonesian volcano Semeru spews…

 Exactly one year ago earthquake with over 50 deaths

 At almost 3700 meters, Semeru is the highest mountain on Java and is located in the Bromo-Tengger-Semeru National Park in the east of the island.
-He has been more active again since December 2020.
+He has been more active once more since December 2020.
 When it last erupted in early December 2021, at least 50 people died and thousands had to flee the area.

 The island nation of Indonesia is located on the Pacific Ring of Fire, the most geologically active zone on earth.
 There, several tectonic plates collide, so that earthquakes and volcanic eruptions occur particularly frequently.
-Only about two weeks ago were at one Earthquake on Java more than 300 people died.
+Only regarding two weeks ago were at one Earthquake on Java more than 300 people died.

 In Japan, the eruption triggered a tsunami warning.
 It applies to the Miyako and Yaeyama island chains in Okinawa Prefecture, the Japanese news agency Kyodo reported.